Skip to content

 And that’s it—you’ve set your team up for success with your first CCD.

-When you add CCDs into the Pepper Flow Library, you provide your team one central location to search for and view CCDs.
+When you add CCDs into Vodori, you provide your team one central location to search for and view CCDs.
 This one source of truth means it’s easier to find the latest guidance for the claims you need.
-Adding CCDs to Pepper Flow also allows you to take advantage of other features that help improve your process.
-For example, Pepper Flow makes it easier to find promotional documents that need to be updated after you update a claim.
+Adding CCDs to Vodori also allows you to take advantage of other features that help improve your promotional material review process.
+For example, Vodori makes it easier to find promotional documents that need to be updated after you update a claim.

 If you're looking for a digital solution for claims, check out Vodori's claims management module.
-With claims management, you can review, approve, and maintain individual claims within Pepper Flow.
+With claims management, you can review, approve, and maintain individual claims.
 You can even approve variations of claims and download claims libraries to share with agencies and other content creators.

 Annalise Ludtke